onflow/flow-playground-tutorials/tutorials/08-resource-compose/README.md

 ## Preparation

-First, please run the emulator:
+This time, the emulator configuration file `flow.json`is already provided, so you can run the emulator right ahead:
 ```console
 flow emulator
 ```